Late & Saturday appointments available

 If you have developed ulcers on any other part of your body, such as eyes or genital area, consult a dentist and seek advice.
 These symptoms can be indicators of a more severe underlying condition.

 For mouth ulcers that have no major underlying cause, there are many forms of treatment.
 These can range from oral suspension medicines, direct application fluids or simply swilling warm salt water around the affected area.
 If an ulcer has lasted more than three weeks, seek advice from your dental or medical professionals.
-They can then identity the cause of your ulcers and provide you with treatment, or even visit a specialist depending on the condition.
+They can then identify the cause of your ulcers and provide you with treatment, or even visit a specialist depending on the condition.

-Here’s a few tips to help you avoid getting mouth ulcers:
+Here are a few tips to help you avoid getting mouth ulcers:

 In the case of minor mouth ulcers caused by common causes, you don’t need to worry about catching ulcers from things like kissing or sharing drinks.
 However, with virulent or bacterial infections, the infection can spread via the exchange of bodily fluids.